Work From Home Policy: A Definitive Guide For Managers

 2. Scope and eligibility

-Specify which positions are available for remote work within the organization considering client-facing responsibilities, software limitations, and cybersecurity risks.
+Specify which positions are available for remote work within the organization considering client-facing responsibilities, software limitations, and remote work security risks.
 It will help in reducing excessive or unnecessary work from home requests.

 Also, clarify who will accept work-from-home applications, and on what basis each application will be assessed.
 Will HR supervise the process, or will the individual manager review it?